An Efficient Iterative Least Squares Algorithm for Large-dimensional Matrix Factor Model via Random Projection: Iterative Least Squares Estimators for Loading Spaces

 \begin{asmp} There exists a constant $c>0$ such that (1) for any deterministic vectors $\bv$ and $\bw$ satisfying $\|\bv\|=1$ and $\|\bw\|=1$, $\EE\big\|\dfrac{1}{\sqrt{T}}\sum_{t=1}^{T}(\Fb_{t}\bv^{\top}\Eb_{t}\bw)\big\|^{2}\leq c;$ (2) for any $i\in [p_{1}], j \in [p_{2}]$, $\|\sum_{i^{\prime}=1}^{p_{1}}\sum_{j^{\prime}=1}^{p_{2}}\EE(\bxi_{i,j}\otimes\bxi_{i^{\prime},j^{\prime}})\|_{\max} \leq c$, where $\bxi_{i,j}=\text{Vec}(T^{-1/2}\sum_{t=1}^{T}\Fb_{t}e_{t,ij})$; (3) for any $i_{1}, i_{2} \in [p_{1}], j_{1}, j_{2} \in [p_{2}]$, $\|\sum_{i_{1}^{\prime},i_{1}^{\prime}=1}^{p_{1}}\sum_{j_{1}^{\prime},j_{2}^{\prime}=1}^{p_{2}}$ $\text{Cov}(\bxi_{i_{1},j_{1}}\otimes\bxi_{i_{2},j_{2}},\bxi_{i_{1}^{\prime},j_{1}^{\prime}}\otimes\bxi_{i_{2}^{\prime},j_{2}^{\prime}})\|_{\max} \leq c.$ \end{asmp}

 Assumptions \ref{Assumption 4}--\ref{Assumption 7} are standard in the literature on matrix factor models; see for example \cite{fan2021}, \cite{Yu2021Projected} and \cite{He2021Vector}.
 Assumption \ref{Assumption 5} ensures the (cross-sectional and time series) summability of the idiosyncratic terms $\Eb_t$, which allows for (weak) dependence in both space and time domains.
 Assumption \ref{Assumption 6} requires that the common factors are pervasive.
 Assumption \ref{Assumption 7} allows the common factors $\Fb_t$ and errors $\Eb_t$ to be weakly correlated, which is satisfied, e.g., when $\{\Fb_t\}$ and $\{\Eb_t\}$ are two mutually independent groups.
 One may refer to the detailed discussions on these assumptions by \cite{He2021Vector}.
-In the following theorem, we first establish the convergence rates of the one-step estimator $\hat\Rb$ ($\hat{\Rb}^{(1)}$) and $\hat\Cb$ defined in (\ref{R}) and (\ref{C}), respectively.
+In the following theorem, we first establish the convergence rates of the one-step estimator $\hat{\Rb}^{(1)}$ and $\hat{\Cb}^{(1)}$ defined in (\ref{Rhat1}) and (\ref{Chat1}), respectively.
+We suppose that $m_{1}=k_{1}, m_{2}=k_{2}$ in this section and the factor numbers $k_1,k_2$ are fixed.
+In Section \ref{numbers}, we proposed a method to estimate the numbers of factors.